Z-T-WANG/LaProp-Optimizer/transformer/readme.md

 ```

 ### RoBERTa Pretraining
-Referring to the prescription given in https://github.com/pytorch/fairseq/blob/master/examples/roberta/README.pretraining.md , we prepared the full English Wikipedia as the training data, which is detailed in the Appendix of our paper, and we used the following command.
+Referring to the prescription given in https://github.com/pytorch/fairseq/blob/master/examples/roberta/README.pretraining.md , we prepared and preprocessed the full English Wikipedia as the training data, which is detailed in the Appendix of our paper, and we used the following command.
 ```
 TOTAL_UPDATES=20000     # Our number of training steps EXPECTED_UPDATES=125000 # The original number of training steps